open-sauced/docs/docs/features/repo-pages.md

 The Contributor Dashboard offers a comprehensive view of all contributors, showcasing the frequency and size of each person’s contributions.
 It also includes each active contributors [OSCR](../welcome/glossary.md#oscr).

 Currently, only publicly available repositories on GitHub can be viewed through repository pages.

-Repository pages provide a way to explore and learn about open source projects on GitHub.
-While you cannot create or edit them directly on Open Sauced Pizza yet, you can add them to your [Repository Insight pages](https://opensauced.pizza/docs/features/repo-insights/).